This section provides information on how to design messages improve messaging performance:

 For instructions on setting the

-JMSXUserID property on a connection factory or destination, see the following topics in the Administration Console online help:
+JMSXUserID property on a connection factory or destination, see the following topics in the WebLogic Server Administration Console online help:

-For information on how to get the most out of your applications, implement the performance tuning features available with WebLogic JMS at "Tuning WebLogic JMS" in Performance and Tuning for Oracle WebLogic Server.
+For information on how to get the most out of your applications, implement the performance tuning features available with WebLogic JMS at "Tuning WebLogic JMS" in Tuning Performance of Oracle WebLogic Server.